ryanallen/words-of-my-perfect-teacher/README.md

 ## Potowa, (Geshe)
 *po to ba* (1031 - 1105), one of the [Three Brothers](#three-brothers), the three foremost disciples of [Drom Tonpa](#drom-tonpa) (the founder of the [Kadampa](#kadampa) school).

-## Pratimoksa
+## Prātimokṣa
 *so sor thar pa*, lit. individual liberation.
 The vows of individual liberation are the eight categories of vows taught in the [Vinaya](#vinaya), from the simple one day vow up to the complete vows of fully ordained monks.
 See [three vows](#three-vows).

 ## Pratyekabuddha
-*rang sangs rgyas*, "someone reaching the end of [saṃsāra](#samsara) without the help of a spiritual master.
+*rang sangs rgyas*, "someone reaching the end of [saṃsāra](#saṃsāra) without the help of a spiritual master.
 By studying the nature of interdependent origination, he realizes the absence of true existence of the self and half-realizes the absence of true existence of phenomena."
 DICT.

 ## Precious canopy
 *rin po che'i gdugs*, one of the [eight auspicious signs](#eight-auspicious-signs), it corresponds to the Buddha's head and symbolizes protection from negative actions.

-## Precious master of Oddiyana
+## Precious master of Oḍḍiyāna
-*o rgyan rin po che*, one of the names of [Padmasambhava](#padmasambhava-of-oddiyana).
+*o rgyan rin po che*, one of the names of [Padmasambhava](#padmasambhava-of-oḍḍiyāna).

 ## Precious word empowerment
-*tshig dbang rin po che*, the fourth [empowerment](#empowerment) "which eliminates the defilements of body, speech, mind and habitual tendencies, enables one to meditate on the natural [Great Perfection](#great-perfection) and sows the seed for obtaining vajra wisdom and the [svābhāvikakāya](#svabhavikakaya)."
+*tshig dbang rin po che*, the fourth [empowerment](#empowerment) "which eliminates the defilements of body, speech, mind and habitual tendencies, enables one to meditate on the natural [Great Perfection](#great-perfection) and sows the seed for obtaining vajra wisdom and the [svābhāvikakāya](#svābhāvikakāya)."
 DICT.

 ## Preliminaries
 *sngon 'gro*. see [five hundred thousand preliminaries](#five-hundred-thousand-preliminaries).